sunsembrace/3tierDevOps/readme.md

 then go to http://127.0.0.1:8000/books
 Go to link and it should show the books list. because of our @app.get("/books") & the function get_books

+3.4 Make API interactive with structured data --> Create a Pydantic model & POST endpoint to add books dynamically.
+Why?
+So far we only have a get /books which returns a static list.
+We need to add better functionality such as add, update and remove because REAL APIs let users interact with data and handle user input safely.

+--> from pydantic import BaseModel
+What it does: Lets us define data structures with type validation.
+Why we do it: To ensure incoming data (like new books) has the correct shape.
+Mindset: “Never trust raw input—validate it!”

+--> class Book(BaseModel):
+    id: int
+    title: str
+    author: str

+What it does: Defines the structure of a book object.
+Why we do it: Makes both input (POST) and output (GET) consistent.
+Mindset: Think of it as the blueprint for every book in your app.

 ############################
 Problems solved.
 Problem: Was trying to test WebApp running from local host but couldn't connect.
 Problem? main.py was within the /app dir not in the root folder hence the error.